pasquelab/scPancreasAtlas/README.md

 Regulons can be explored in more detail in the 'Regulon' tab.
 Here, you can assess the distribution of regulon activity across all cells and binarise regulon activity by moving the slider.
 An overview of all target genes of the selected regulon can be found on the right.
 Clicking on a target gene will show its expression on the UMAP.
-The list of target genes can be downloaded as an .tsv file by pressing the blue button below to further explore in [iRegulon](http://iregulon.aertslab.org/) or gene ontology.
+A list of target genes of specific regulons can be downloaded as an .tsv file by pressing the blue button below to further explore in [iRegulon](http://iregulon.aertslab.org/) or perform [gene ontology analyses](http://geneontology.org/).

 ![alt text](https://github.com/pasquelab/scPancreasAtlas/blob/master/Screenshot_5.png?raw=true)
 *[Tcf 21](https://pubmed.ncbi.nlm.nih.gov/31549421/) has been identified as transcription factor that deactivates fibrogenic hepatic stellate cells when liver fibrosis occurs in mice.
 Binarisation of TCF21 regulon activity reveals high regulon activity in stellate cells, suggesting the importance of TCF21 in human pancreatic stellate cells.*